abubahmed/digital-archival-system/README.md

 - The METS and ALTO generators aim for schema-friendly output (LoC ALTO v4; METS with MIX for images).
 Adjust in `lambda/util/mets_alto_dp.mjs` as needed.
 - Newsletter content is filtered via `filterNewsletterText` to remove boilerplate and tracking links.
-- getNewsletterForDate returns an array of newsletters in the window; callers should iterate and include each in order.

 ## License